hassio-addons/addon-nut/README.md

 ### Option: `leave_front_door_open`

-Adding this option to the add-on configuration allows you to disable authentication on the NUT server by setting it to `true` and leaving the username and password empty.
+Adding this option to the add-on configuration allows you to disable authentication on the NUT server by setting it to `true`.

 **Note**: _We STRONGLY suggest, not to use this, even if this add-on is only exposed to your internal network.
 USE AT YOUR OWN RISK!_